Smileek/glare.js/README.md

 # Glare.js

-This is a simple library that helps to add a glaring effect to your text.
+A lightweight library for adding a glowing effect to your text.

 🔌 One-file integration
 🔬 Less than 1Kb